h2non/gentleman/README.md

 Also you can take a look to a plugin [implementation example](https://github.com/h2non/gentleman/blob/master/_examples/plugin/plugin.go).

+## HTTP entities

+`gentleman` provides two HTTP high level entities: `Client` and `Request`.

+Each of these entities provides a common API and are middleware capable, giving the ability to plug in logic in any of them.

+`gentleman` was designed to provide strong reusability capabilities, achieved via simple middleware layer inheritance.
+The following describes how inheritance affects to gentleman's entities.

+- `Client` can inherit from other `Client`.
+- `Request` can inherit from `Client`.
+- `Client` is mostly designed for reusability.
+- `Client` can create multiple `Request` entities who implicitly inherits from the current `Client`.
+- Both `Client` and `Request` are full middleware capable interfaces.
+- Both `Client` and  `Request` can be cloned to have a new side-effects free entity.

+You can see an inheritance example [here](https://github.com/h2non/gentleman/blob/master/_examples/inheritance/inheritance.go).

 ## Middleware

 gentleman is completely based on a hierarchical middleware layer based on plugin that executes one or multiple function handlers, providing a simple way to plug in intermediate logic.